Hurricane Preparedness, Safety and Emergency Planning for Pets.

 Preferably rubber shoes for isolation from the ground.

-Your pet needs to be alert to be able to relay on his on her survival instincts if things get bad.
+Always remember that your pet needs to be alert to be able to relay on his on her survival instincts if things get bad.

 7. Stay calm, your pets will be stressed already as they feel these storms 10 times more than